What is a building consent?

 How is my application processed?

 All applications are put through the formal vetting process.
-The vetting process is not a technical check; it is merely a check to see if all information has been provided.
-Your application maybe rejected at this time if insufficient information has been provided.
+The vetting process is not a technical check; it is merely a check that all required information has been provided.
+Your application may be rejected if insufficient information has been provided.

 Once the application has been vetted for completeness, it is formally received and the 20 working day time clock will commence.
 The application is then passed on to the relevant building officer for formal assessment.

-If there are any questions or concerns, a letter will be sent to you requesting further information/clarification.
-When a request for further information is sent, the 20 working day time clock is suspended until this information is provided in full.
+If there are any questions or concerns, a letter or email will be sent to you requesting further information/clarification.
+When a request for further information (RFI) is sent, the 20 working day time clock is suspended until this information is provided in full.

 Upon payment of these fees, the consent will be issued.